 Traditionally this soup would include onion, celery, milk or cream, in addition to the corn.
 I’ve omitted the celery and added green bell peppers and substituted canned coconut milk for regular milk to make it dairy free.
 You can’t taste the coconut flavor incase you are wondering!
 If you are not dairy free you can use half and half instead to get that creamy texture.

 I’m sure there are many ‘authentic’ corn chowder recipes out there, but I make no such claim for mine!
-It’s delicious comfort food though and I think you’ll love it!
+It’s delicious comfort food though and I think you’ll love this pressure cooker version.

 HOW TO MAKE PRESSURE COOKER CORN CHOWDER